 Level: Very easy

-¼ cup unsweetened pure applesauce + 1 tbsp ground flaxseeds (or chia seeds)*
+¼ cup unsweetened applesauce + 1 tbsp ground chia seeds*

 1 cup almond milk + 1 tbsp lemon juice